Maimunar/dotfiles/README.md

 - The neovim config is always changing, I don't see that stopping anytime soon
 - I am looking into setting up a better way to manage my dotfiles - I am considering stow, but need to spend the time configuring it
-- I am looking into setting up a better way to manage my downloaded software - I am considering switching from homebrew and into nix in order to have a more reproducible setup
 - I have started playing with an archlinux setup in my offtime, so more and more effort is put into making my setup os-agnostic, but don't count on that happening anytime soon